OSC/ood-documentation/source/install-desktops/customize-desktop-app.rst

 customized in the following files:

 :file:`bc_desktop/local/{cluster_desktop}.yml`
-  describes a given desktop app along with form attributes presented to the user
+  form config file that describes a given Desktop app along with form attributes presented to the user.
+Replace ``{cluster_desktop}`` with whatever name you desire, as the previous section used ``cluster1.yml``, ``cluster2.yml`` etc. as examples.
+For each form config file underneath ``bc_desktop/local/``, a separate desktop app will be presented as an option to the user.

 :file:`bc_desktop/local/submit/{custom_submit}.yml.erb`
-  describes how the batch job should be submitted to your cluster (needs to be specified in a :file:`bc_desktop/local/{cluster_desktop}.yml` configuration file)
+  describes how the batch job should be submitted to your cluster.
+Replace ``{custom_submit}`` with whatever name you desire.
+The name of this file needs to be specified in the :file:`bc_desktop/local/{cluster_desktop}.yml` form configuration file, so when a user submits the the form, the specified submit config is used to set the arguments.

 .. note::